tanzeelkazi/hosts-manager/README.md

 The script is designed NOT to delete entries in the hosts file except what it itself has put in.
 It is important, however, that you DO NOT modify the `tkhm` delimiters in any way as this WILL mess up the start and end of the cleanup operation and you will end up with a mangled `hosts` file.

+# Requirements
+The script is primarily designed to:

+- run on a unix-like environment
+- run on Python 2.7+ (Python 3+ may work but isn't tested)

+It assumes the location of the system `hosts` file as `/etc/hosts`.
+It is however NOT written specific to any OS.
+It may be possible to run this on Windows but it hasn't been tested.

 # Installation
 Simply clone (or download) the git repository to a directory of your choice.